Current News and Events

 SAMIHA ROSS ENGAGES IN GRANT-MAKING AT PHILANTHROPY CONFERENCE

 We are proud of Samiha Ross (MDP 2024) and Paige Murdock (BBA 2025) who represented Emory at the Philanthropy Lab’s 2024 Ambassadors Conference in Fort Worth, TX.
 Students from across the country who attended the event had an opportunity to practice collective decision-making in awarding a total of $200K in grants to selected nonprofits.
-Samiha (third from right in photo) worked with a team that granted $50,000 to A Red Circle, a community-led organization based in Missouri and dedicated to addressing racial injustice through education, employment, policy advocacy, and the arts.
+Samiha worked with a team that granted $50,000 to A Red Circle, a community-led organization dedicated to addressing racial inequities through education, employment, advocacy, and the arts.
 Samiha has considerable experience with the receiving end of philanthropy through her work with the International Rescue Committee and other agencies that support refugees and promote youth empowerment.
-Through the Philanthropy Lab and social impact courses at the Goizueta Business School's Business & Society Institute, she has now become excited about the grant-making side of philanthropy and its power to transform communities.
+Through the Philanthropy Lab and social impact courses at the Goizueta Business School's Business & Society Institute, she has now become excited about the grant-making side of philanthropy and its power to transform individual lives and society as a whole.

 TEAM MDP WELCOMES BRIANN SMITH, NEW PROGRAM ADMINISTRATOR

 We are delighted to announce that BriAnn Smith has joined Team MDP as Program Administrator.
 She replaces Marsha Jones, who left Emory for another position in September 2023.
 BriAnn comes to the MDP Team with a B.A. in Political Science from Northeastern University and twenty years of experience in higher education administration at Northeastern University and Harvard University in Boston MA.
-Her background in human resources, financial management, and meeting and event coordination will be an huge asset to the MDP program.
+Her background in human resources, financial management, data processing, meeting coordination, and event planning will be an huge asset to the MDP program.
 Born in the Azores Islands of Portugal and raised in several countries by her US military family, BriAnn's fondest memories are those of her life in Japan.
 Her 4 year old twin boys keep her active, but she also loves working out, hiking and biking in the outdoors, and reading about holistic health and wellness.
-As a global citizen, nature lover, and fitness enthusiast, BriAnn fits perfectly within Team MDP, which is now composed of five phenomenal women!
+As a global citizen, nature lover, and fitness enthusiast, BriAnn fits perfectly within Team MDP!

 MDP DIRECTOR PUBLISHES ON SOCIAL DRIVERS OF FOOD CONSUMPTION IN AFRICA